InnovateForVegas/.github/CONTRIBUTING.md

 Visit the [Choose A License non-software page](https://choosealicense.com/non-software/) for some ideas here.

-In cases where one single repository contains creative work with different applicable licenses, specific items must be associated with the specific license under which they are made available for use.
+In cases where one entity repository contains creative work with different applicable licenses, specific items must be associated with the specific license under which they are made available for use.
 Ideally, repositories can be constructed and combined to allow a simpler, single-license-per-repository approach, or will make it clear to all if multiple licenses apply and how.

 ### Grant-Back License Provision

-Any creative work contributed to any Innovate for Vegas Initiative or Component Project, with copyright transferred to the Innovate for Vegas Foundation on submission, is immediately licensed back to its contributor(s) in perpetuity for any uses, including use in other initiatives or component projects making use of other license terms.
-Submissions of creative work and assignment of copyright in no ways limits the use by the submitter of their own work in any way, at any time.
+Any creative work contributed to any Innovate for Vegas Entity, with copyright assigned to the Innovate for Vegas Foundation on submission, is immediately licensed back to its contributor(s) in perpetuity for any uses, including use in other initiatives or component projects making use of other license terms outside of the Innovate for Vegas Foundation.
+Submissions of creative work and assignment of copyright in no way limits the use by the submitter of their own work in any way, at any time.

-Special care must be taken to note, the grant-back license provision applies to contributions by a submitter to the submission, not to the entire component project or its parts to which a submission is contributed.
-Submission of a patch, grammar edit, or language translation, for examples, does not extend the grant-back license to the original or source elements to which changes where applied and submitted, but only to the changes.
-Similarly, the submitter of original sources or component project elements maintains a grant-back license to use those contributions, but does not receive a similar grant-back provision on changes submitted to the original submission by others.
+Special care must be taken to note, the grant-back license provision applies to contributions by a submitter to the submission, not to the entire entity or its elements to which a submission is contributed.
+Submission of a patch, grammar edit, or language translation, for examples, does not extend the grant-back license to the original or source elements to which changes where applied and submitted, or to other elements of an entity, but only to the changes.
+Similarly, the submitter of original sources or entity elements maintains a grant-back license to use those contributions, but does not receive a similar grant-back provision on changes submitted to the original submission by others.

-Contributors may opt to be listed in the AUTHORS file for any particular repository, which is intended to advertise copyright holders (thus Innovate for Vegas Foundation as well as any contributors with grant-back license, individuals still retain copyrights to contributions as they exist prior to contribution, and retain the grant-back license to the creative work contributed).
-Additional information is available in the Attribution section below in this document.
+Contributors may opt to be listed in the AUTHORS file for any particular entity repository, which is intended to advertise copyright holders (thus Innovate for Vegas Foundation as well as any contributors with grant-back license, individuals still retain copyrights to contributions as they exist prior to contribution, and retain the grant-back license to the creative work contributed).
+Additional information is available in the Attribution section in this document.

 ### Contributor License Agreements